Mindtribe/MTest/README.md

 ======
 ## Description

-A python library for instrumentation control.
+A python library for instrumentation control

+By: Alex Omid-Zohoor

+Released August 2014

 ## Dependencies